intel/ai-reference-models/docs/notebooks/perf_analysis/pytorch/README.md

     * Users do not need to change those configurations.
 The just have to select from one of them using topo_index in the notebook.

 # Getting Started
-To run this experiment please install miniconda3 4.8.3 with python 3.8.
-The installer can be downloaded from following [link](https://repo.anaconda.com/miniconda/Miniconda3-py38_4.8.3-Linux-x86_64.sh)
+To run this experiment please install the latest version of miniforge with python 3.8.
+The installer can be downloaded from following [link](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh)
 ## Environment Setup

 ##### Stock PyTorch